 This page will help you answer some frequently asked questions regarding the new Data Use and Access Act.
 Read about some of the key changes below.

-The Data (Use and Access) Act (or “DUAA”) is a new piece of UK legislation that aims to upgrade current data protection legislation in the UK (such as the UKGDPR, Data Protection Act 2018 and the Privacy and Electronic Communications Regulation PECR).
+The Data (Use and Access) Act (or “DUAA”) is a new piece of UK legislation that amends current data protection legislation in the UK (such as the UK GDPR, Data Protection Act 2018 and the PECR).
 Its main purpose is to strengthen how data is safeguarded, while not stifling innovation or technological advancement, with the additional goals of improving public services, supporting research, and boosting economic growth.

 The Act is designed to modernise the legal framework for how personal and non-personal data is accessed, shared, and used across sectors, while maintaining strong protections for individual rights.